RWU-R2M/r2m_rover_dashboard/docs/developer/contributing.md

 ## Reporting Issues
 - Use GitHub Issues for bugs and feature requests
-- Provide clear steps to reproduce and screenshots if possible
+- Provide clear steps to reproduce and screenshots if necessary for UI bugs.